100 Notable alumni of

 -

-John Curtin was an Australian politician who served as the 14th prime minister of Australia, from 1941 until his death in 1945, holding office as the leader of the Australian Labor Party (ALP).
-He is most notable for having led the country for the majority of World War II, including all but the last few weeks of the war in the Pacific.
-Curtin's leadership skills and personal character were acclaimed by his political contemporaries.
-He is frequently ranked as one of Australia's greatest prime ministers.
+John Curtin was an Australian politician who served as the 14th prime minister of Australia from 1941 until his death in 1945.
+He held office as the leader of the Australian Labor Party (ALP), having been most notable for leading the country through the majority of World War II, including all but the last few weeks of the war in the Pacific.
+Curtin's leadership skills and personal character were acclaimed by his political contemporaries, and he is frequently ranked as one of Australia's greatest prime ministers and political leaders.

 -